High-Quality Oral Surgery Treatment Options

 What If You Require Oral Surgery?

 We look to surgery as a final resort when more conservative or less invasive measures will not meet your needs.
-When surgery does become necessary, Dr. James Willis will be sure to explain the extent of the problem, discuss what surgical treatment options are available, and make a recommendation as to which surgical solution will work best for you.
+When surgery does become necessary, Dr. Ghanavati will be sure to explain the extent of the problem, discuss what surgical treatment options are available, and make a recommendation as to which surgical solution will work best for you.

 The need for oral surgery of any type can seem overwhelming, but at Burke Dental, Dr. Willis and his staff are there to lend support and comfort every step of the way.
 We make it a priority to ensure that discomfort from a procedure is always eliminated or reduced to an absolute minimum.
 With a caring dentist like Dr. Willis, you can expect results that keep as much natural tooth or tissue intact as possible.
 With a clean, precise surgery, we strive to optimize the chances of a very smooth recovery.